AarifZ/AzSpoof/README.md

 # Azspoof Installer

    One stop destination for setting up spoofing for various devices.
 It is an installer tool that helps to flash modules with simple clicks.
 Makes use of various files from different sources, brought together for best utilisation.
 Please enable Zygisk before using.
-App made through Tasker - not a conventional app.
+ - App made through Tasker (not a conventional app).
-Please bear with the interface.
+ - Please bear with the interface.
-Suggestion encouraged
+Suggestion encouraged!
 Thank you.
 ## Dependencies